Contents

 A dry mouth occurs when the salivary glands produce less saliva.
 The most prevalent cause of dry mouth is medication.

-• Sjogren's syndrome is an autoimmune disease that primarily affects the eyes and salivary glands, but can also impact sweat glands.
+Sjogren's syndrome is an autoimmune disease that primarily affects the eyes and salivary glands but can also affect the sweat glands.

 Can a Dry Mouth Cause Bad Breath?

-Saliva is necessary for a healthy oral environment because it washes away bacteria and neutralises acids that cause tooth decay and poor breath.
+Role of Saliva: Saliva is crucial for maintaining a healthy oral environment.
+It helps wash away bacteria and neutralize acids that cause tooth decay and bad breath (halitosis).

-Furthermore, in the absence of saliva's lubrication function, food particles can adhere to the teeth and gums, providing a food supply for bacteria to thrive.
+Food Particle Retention: In the absence of saliva's lubrication, food particles may stick to teeth and gums, providing bacteria with a food source.

-If you suffer from dry mouth, there are several steps you can take to alleviate bad breath.
-Drinking plenty of water can help to stimulate saliva production and wash away bacteria and food particles.
+Hydration: Drink plenty of water to stimulate saliva production and help wash away bacteria and food particles.

-Chewing sugar-free gum or sucking on sugar-free hard candies can also stimulate saliva production.
+Saliva Stimulation: Chewing sugar-free gum or sucking on sugar-free hard candies can also promote saliva flow.

 Can Dry Mouth Cause Sore Throat?